-Interstate 385 links Interstate 26 and the capital city of Columbia with Mauldin and Greenville.
-The 42-mile freeway begins in a rural area outside Clinton and ends east of Downtown Greenville at U.S. 276.
-An unsigned business spur along East North Street links the freeway end with the central business district.
+Interstate 385 links I-26 and the capital city of Columbia with Mauldin and Greenville.
+The 42.15 mile long freeway begins in a rural area outside Clinton and concludes east of Downtown Greenville beyond U.S. 276 (Stone Avenue).
+An unsigned business spur along E North Street extends from the freeway end into the central business district.

-Interstate 385 consisted of a just a spur leading west into Greenville from a trumpet interchange with Interstate 85 by S.C.
+Interstate 385 consisted of a just a spur leading west into Greenville from a trumpet interchange with I-85 by S.C.
 146 (Woodruff Road).
-The designation was extended southward by 1985 to Simpsonville and Laurens when the Golden Strip Freeway opened between Interstate 85 and the pre-existing U.S. 276 freeway leading south from Mauldin.
+The designation was extended southward by 1985 to Simpsonville and Laurens when the Golden Strip Freeway opened between Interstate 85 and the pre-existing freeway along U.S. 276 leading south from Mauldin.

-Interstate 385 underwent reconstruction and expansion to six lanes in Greenville between June 2001 and fall of 2004.
+Interstate 385 underwent reconstruction and expansion to six lanes in Greenville between June 2001 and Fall 2004.
 Work added a lane in each direction within the freeway median, narrowing the separation between the two roadways while still accommodating raised landscaping.
 Other work included the removal of two of the four loop ramps at the S.C.
-291 interchange to eliminate weaving traffic patterns and the replacement of low-clearance overpasses.
+291 interchange to eliminate weaving traffic patterns and the replacement of low clearance overpasses.

 Business Spur I-385

-Business Spur I-385 extends the I-385 mileage 0.49 miles from Boyce Avenue to U.S. 29 (Church Street) at unsigned S.C.
-183 (East North Street).
-The route was shielded at U.S. 276 until 2003, when the last sign for the spur came down.
-The route otherwise provides a direct connection from the freeway to U.S. 123 (Academy Street), the Bon Secours Wellness Arena and Downtown via the South Carolina 183 couplet of Beattie Place west and East North Street.
+Business Spur I-385 extends 0.49 miles from Boyce Avenue to U.S. 29 (Church Street) at unsigned S.C.
+183 (E North Street).
+The route was shielded at U.S. 276 until 2003.
+Spur 385 provides a direct connection from the freeway to U.S. 123 (Academy Street), Bon Secours Wellness Arena and Downtown via the S.C.
+183 couplet along Beattie Place west and E North Street.

 - 12/08/99 by AARoads.